jcallaham/jcallaham.github.io/_drafts/2023-12-28-custom-adjoints.md

 $$

 This is the pullback for matrix-vector multiplication.
-Again, it's a good sanity check -- the function was already a linear map defined by $A$, so the pullback (adjoint map) should just be the transpose $A^T$.
+This is a good sanity check -- the function was already a linear map defined by $A$, so the pullback (adjoint map) should just be the transpose $A^T$.

 #### Implicit functions

 Why use the intermediate value $w$ rather than just taking the inner product with $\bar{y}$ directly?
-This turns out to be useful for more complicated functions, for instance when the result $y$ is defined implicitly by $f(x, y) = 0$.
+This extra step turns out to be useful for more complicated functions, for instance when the result $y$ is defined implicitly by $f(x, y) = 0$.
 In this case the pushforward will look like

 $$